cyberbotics/webots-projects/projects/seronet-spawner/README.md

 ![spawner_small](https://user-images.githubusercontent.com/38250944/123643493-b8748b80-d824-11eb-9a5a-6d17e9b63180.png)

-This project enables to use a REST API to spawn different kind of boxes.
+This project enables to use a REST API to spawn different kind of boxes, such as `CardboardBox` or `PlasticCrate`.
 It comes with two worlds: the first is a demo world (`spawner_demo.wbt`) where the different controllers are already implemented.
 The second, `spawner_seronet.wbt`, is meant to be used with the SeRoNet-Tooling-Collection software, so all the controllers (robot, conveyor belts, etc.) are defined as `<extern>` (except the inner controller of the `ConveyorStation`, `box_creator`, which handles the REST API and is independent).

 ## Configuration

-Both worlds make use of a `ConveyorStation` with 2 `ConveyorStationPlatform`: one is the place where robots deposit boxes to remove, while the other outputs the box requested through the REST API.
+Both worlds make use of a `ConveyorStation` with 2 `ConveyorStationPlatform`: one is the place where robots deposit boxes to remove, while the other outputs the box requested by the REST API.

 In general though, the `ConveyorStation` can have an adjustable number of `ConveyorStationPlatform` (by setting `platformNumber`).
 The name of the components for the `i`th `ConveyorStationPlatform` is: